You might not think that Goldilocks has anything to do with your boiler but you’d be wrong.

 One of the first questions you will need to ask is whether you need to throw out your current boiler and get a new one or consider having it repaired.
 Again, it is a fine line, so you need to check your system carefully in order to ascertain what the specific problem is and then decide on the appropriate action.

 If you are experiencing ongoing issues with the pressure of your boiler (such as regular drops or sudden spikes in pressure), it might be time to replace it.
 There are also some greener alternatives to conventional boilers.

 To keep your boiler within the recommended pressure ranges, you need to understand what the various numerical levels, readouts and gauges mean.

-The ‘Goldilocks Zone’ for boiler pressure – the zone that is just right – is 1 – 1.5 bar.
-If the reading is creeping up to the 4 or 5 mark, then you have a pressure problem.
+The ideal boiler pressure the zone that is just right is 1 1.5 bar.
+If the boiler pressure gauge reading is creeping up to the 4 or 5 mark, then you have a pressure problem.
 In this case, it is most likely that your system has already switched itself off to avoid a more serious issue.

 Conversely, if you are seeing a pressure reading of 1 or below, you have a different kind of problem, as the system will most likely have lost pressure completely.

 Lastly, when you’re heating up your system and you get an increase in pressure of more than 1 bar, you may need to repressurise your expansion vessel.

 Essentially, if you see any irregular readings especially those that indicate a particularly high pressure or those that continue inexplicably for any length of time it is important to call out a qualified heating engineer to take a look right away, as you might need to pay for a boiler service.